-The Bureau of Labor Statistics (BLS) reports that the median annual salary of fitness workers, such as personal trainers, in May of 2012 was $31,720 (www.bls.gov).
-Job growth in this field is expected to rise by 24% during the 2010-2020 period due to the increasing interest in physical fitness among the baby boomer generation and parents whose children don't receive physical education at school, according to the BLS.
+The Bureau of Labor Statistics (BLS) reports that the median annual salary of exercise trainers and group fitness instructors, in May of 2019 was $40,390 (www.bls.gov).
+Job growth in this field is expected to rise at a rate of 13% during the 2018-2028 period, which is much faster than the average for all occupations, according to the BLS.

 Continuing Education Information